Mjz86/C_colon/mcc.md

--  trunks for dynamic calls with specific calling conventions: a non exhaustive list of common calling conventions that would  need this thunk
+-  trunks for dynamic calls with specific calling conventions: a non exhaustive list of common calling conventions that would  need this thunk ( used in the target qualifier)
 ```
   cdecl
   stdcall